Sleep deprivation is a fascinating topic, spawning a wide range of research and experimentation over the years.

 8. A natural antidepressant

-One of the most well-known effects of sleep deprivation is a worse mood.
+One of the established consequences of sleep deprivation is a worse mood.
 However, it may be that it can temporarily have the opposite effect for some people.

-A single 24 hour period of Sleep Deprivation Therapy (SDT) has been shown to improve mood and behavior in people with treatment-resistant depression or bipolar disorder.
+A single 24 hour period of Sleep Deprivation Therapy (SDT) was shown in a study to improve mood and behavior in people with treatment-resistant depression or bipolar disorder.

 The improved mood was found to last for up to 48 hours or until the person falls asleep, after which the symptoms usually return.